Ctenophorus mirrityana: Evolutionary relationships

 All members of the C. decresii are sexually dimorphic and well adapted to the rocky habitats they inhabit.
 Some common anatomical features include a dorsoventrally flattened head and long hindlimbs.

 However, a number of morphological measurements distinguishes C. mirrityana from other species of the C. decresii complex.
 Measurements which separate this lizard from the other taxa include the small head relative to body size, snout length, jaw length and width between nostrils.

 Although differences in throat colouration exist, male Barrier Range dragon dorsal colouration closely resemble C. decresii and C. fionni males from the Lower Eyre Peninsula population.
 This suggests that dorsal scale colouration and pattern is an ancestral trait.

 It is likely that distinct differences in throat colouration between species in the C. decresii complex is due to the elaborate courtship behaviour.
 As the throat is on display during this behaviour, mate recognition and selection have likely led to colour divergence between the species.

 Life-history traits

 The Barrier Range dragon is an oviparous, that is, egg laying species that breeds between late July and early November.
 During the breeding season, males will perform courtship and territorial behaviour, characterised by head bobbing and push-ups.
 Typically, this species will lay 3-7 eggs in a clutch and multiple clutches can be produced within a breeding season.
 Females will lay their eggs in constructed burrows that create a stable humid environment for the eggs.
-Under stable environmental conditions in the burrow eggs can hatch after 55 days, however, it can take up tp 89 days for eggs to hatch.
+Under stable environmental conditions in the burrow eggs can hatch after 55 days; however, it can take up to 89 days for eggs to hatch.

 During the breeding season both males and females develop orange colouration on the belly.